-Chishang is an important attraction on the East Rift Valley tourist route.
+Chishang is an important attraction on the East Longitudinal Valley tourist route.
 Because of its flat terrain, fertile soil and abundant rainfall, most residents live on growing rice.
 Due to the influence of the climate, the rice granules are larger, the texture is better and the overall quality of taste is very superior.
 It was once the tribute rice to the Japanese Emperor.
 Also, due to its flavorful rice and quality side dishes, Chishang lunchboxes have become very famous.

 The most enjoyable trip in Chishang is to ride a bike in the fields and around the Dapo Pond to enjoy the scenery of mountain ranges and boundless rice fields.
 The Chishang Lunchbox Museum tells the story of how it came to be.
 Enjoy a Chishang lunchbox and experience its rice culture in action.